 Hamilton High School also offers a program for native speakers of Spanish.
 These students face unique challenges experienced by Spanish speakers with the formal learning of their heritage language.
-Their studies culminate with the AP Spanish Language and Culture and AP Spanish Literature tests.
+Their studies culminate with the AP Spanish Language and Culture and AP Spanish Literature and Culture tests.

 The language program at our school offers many college credit opportunities.
 Once students reach the third level of the language, they may enroll in a dual credit program where they earn credits through Chandler-Gilbert Community College.
 Once students reach level four and beyond, testing is available: university credit may be earned with the target language CLEP exam.
 We also offer the AP Spanish Language and Culture and AP Spanish Literature exams as well as the AP French and AP German Language exams.
 Through this college-level testing, many students graduate high school needing just a few credits to complete a minor in their language of study.

 Last Modified on January 21, 2014